CALL FOR APPLICATIONS: 2022 Jiri Dienstbier Journalism Fellowship

 A monthly stipend at the bureau and in Prague, housing, health insurance, and travel arrangements to and from Prague shall be provided.

 - Training and development of journalistic skills on traditional, multi-media, and digital platforms.

 - Participation in the daily editorial discussions that inform a professional and independent press.

 - Understanding of the mission and practice of a professional, free, and independent media.

 The Fellowship also features workshops on journalistic practices and tools, discussions with government officials, civic leaders and regional analysts; visits to local media and news agencies in Prague; and professional development opportunities in the Czech Republic and elsewhere.

 Fellows will be expected to represent themselves and the Fellowship, in English, in public events and discussions relating to media freedom in their country.

 The Fellowship accepts applications from journalists in Bosnia and Herzegovina, Kosovo, North Macedonia, Montenegro, and Serbia.

-The Fellowship will be awarded on a competitive basis.
-Eligible applicants will be from one of the five target countries; have a minimum of two years’ experience working as a journalist in their native language; have a demonstrated commitment to journalism as a profession and RFE/RL´s mission; and be proficient in English.
+Fellowships are awarded on a competitive basis.
+Eligible applicants will be from one of the five target countries; have a minimum of two years’ experience working as a journalist in their native language; be committed to working as a journalist in, or for audiences in, their home country; share RFE/RL´s mission; and be proficient in English.

 A complete application includes the following materials: